Ringing in 2021 at home? Count down to the ball drop with this New Year’s Eve Dessert Charcuterie Board!

 Add a creamy element

-I’m adding some mini marshamallows to cotinue with the color scheme on here, but these are always a crowd pleaser, especially with the kids!
+I’m adding some mini marshamallows to stay with the color scheme on here, but these are always a crowd pleaser, especially with the kids!
 You can also include a bowl of your favorite fruit dip or nutella in the middle!

 How do I assemble the dessert charcuterie?

-Start off by choosing a big enough platter for all of your ingredients.
-I love this one I found at Home Depot.
-I love the color and size and the big handle at the bottom.
 If you are using a dip on the board, place that in the center and build outwards.
 Alternate colors so that the dark chocolate components aren’t right next to each other.

 Don’t be afraid of overflow!
 Make sure the surface below the board is clean and let those marshamllows and and chocolate covered espresso beans spill off the edge a little.